What We Publish

 If your poem doesn't really look or feel like a “poem” and is more experimental in nature, then congratulations.
 You've come to the right place.

-Whatever your writing is, Diagonals Literary Festival poses no restrictions on format, style or content and how it “should” appear.
-Your writing can be anything you like and look like anything you like.
+Whatever your work is, Diagonals Literary Festival poses no restrictions on format, style or content and how it “should” appear.
+Your work can be anything you like and look like anything you like.

 There are no limits on how graphic, explicit or bizarre a work can be.
-If it contains mature elements, we will put a “MATURE CONTENT” label or, if it contains more graphic depictions of sex, drug use or violence, a “MATURE/EXPLICIT CONTENT” label.
+If it contains mature elements, we will put a “Mature Content” label or, if it contains more graphic depictions of, for example, sex, drug use or violence, a “Mature/Explicit Content” label.

 One thing to remember: Diagonals Literary Festival is not “Diagonals Literary Police.”
 You will never see or hear “that's not how it's done” coming from us.
 We value experimentation.
 If you can imagine it—and write it well—we publish it.
 We will never judge your work by how “standard” or different it is, but by how well you have done it—how well you have achieved what you intended to achieve—and whether it's suitable for the festival.
 Rest assured, our margins are rather wide.